 \section{Conclusion}

-In this work, we made the first attempt to unify two complementary paradigms- SAEs for unsupervised concept discovery and CBM for interpretable control-into a single unified framework, CB-SAE.
-Motivated by insights derived from our comprehensive analysis of SAEs in LVLMs, we first pruned the low-utility neurons and their corresponding weights in the SAE.
-We then introduced a light-weight CB module trained alongside with the frozen, retained SAE using three principled objectives.
-Through systematic evaluation across two different downstream generation settings- vision-language assistance (LLaVA) and image generation (UnCLIP) tasks, we demonstrate that CB-SAE consistently improves both interpretability and steerability while enabling explicit user-specified concept control.
+In this work, we made the first attempt to unify two complementary paradigms - SAEs for unsupervised concept discovery and CBM for interpretable concept control - into a single unified framework, CB-SAE.
+Motivated by insights derived from our comprehensive analysis of SAEs in LVLMs, we first pruned the low-utility neurons in the SAE.
+We then introduced a light-weight CB module trained alongside the frozen, retained SAE using three principled objectives.
+Across vision-language (LLaVA) and image generation (UnCLIP) tasks, CB-SAE consistently improves interpretability and steerability, while enabling user-specified concept control.

-We also acknowledge that the efficacy of our approach depends on the reliability of CLIP-Dissect in assigning accurate neuron-level concepts; however, continued advances in vision-language models are likely to enhance its performance.
-Extending and exploring hybrid approaches that combine the strengths of other unsupervised concept discovery methods such as transcoders~\cite{paulo2025transcoders} with user-specified concept control methods constitute our future work.